Insight

 Every year, thousands of patients in Norway wait for months, sometimes years, for treatments that can dramatically improve their quality of life.
 At the heart of this problem lies a significant opportunity: better planning and smarter use of resources can drastically reduce waiting times and the hidden costs that come with them.

-Woman smiling with a red shirt
+Woman smiling in a red shirt

 The human cost of waiting

-The costs for healthcare professionals
+The costs for healthcare personnel

 The societal costs of waiting times